QuantumPixelator/Conan-Exiles-No-Intro-Videos/README.md

   ## Other Info ✨
  This script should work on Windows, Mac, and Linux.
  A "ready to run" version is also included for Windows.

+ Also included is a PowerShell script (ps_skip_intros.ps1) to accomplish the same thing.